laser/intro-network-programming-c/1-intro-to-c/_notes1.md

 The file contains following bytes: `e1 95 97`.

-Now, switch your terminal's character encoding to Intuit (Mac OS), any copy-paste into the shell, change the target file from utf8.txt to inuit.txt:
+Now, switch your terminal's character encoding to `Inuit (Mac OS)` and copy-paste into the shell, changing the target file from utf8.txt to inuit.txt:

 ```shell